argha-dot/hello-cpp/README.md

     - [x] Refactor the main game logic into it's own class
     - [ ] Floors and Ceilings
     - [ ] Sprites and Decals
     - [ ] Doors, Transparent Walls,
   - General Engine Stuff
     - [ ] Add something like a tile map, and use a texture atlas instead of loading the textures individually
     - [ ] Animations
     - [ ] Lighting
-    - [ ] Use Something Like Portals (in Wolf3d) or Binary Space Partitioning (if I dare to) to do the level loading.
+    - [ ] Use Something Like Portals (in Wolf3d) or Binary Space Partitioning to do the level loading
 - Gameplay and Player Experience Stuff
   - [x] Add a basic minimap
     - [x] Make it look better, for eg, add a translucent background to the minimap